-Minimum Requirements for Client Plan and Updates
+Minimum Requirements for the Initial/Annual Client Plan and Updates

 The following elements must be fully addressed in the Client Plans, as appropriate, as part of the clinical record.

 Client Plan Updates must provide updated information, as applicable, for each element. a.
 Client's goals (stated in own words, when possible) (DMHcontract1) (BHCSQA09)